sfast/zeronode/README.md

 ![Zeronode](https://i.imgur.com/NZVXZPo.png)

 ### Why you need ZeroNode ?
-Application backends are becaming complex these days and there are lots of moving parts talking to each other through network.
+Application backends are becoming complex these days and there are lots of moving parts talking to each other through network.
-There is a great difference between sending a few bytes from A to B, and doing messaging in reliable way. :heavy_exclamation_mark::heavy_exclamation_mark::heavy_exclamation_mark:
+There is a great difference between sending a few bytes from A to B, and doing messaging in reliable way.
-- :pray: How to handle dynamic components ? (i.e., pieces that come and/or go away temporarily, scaling a microservice instances )
+- How to handle dynamic components ? (i.e., pieces that come and/or go away temporarily, scaling a microservice instances )
-- :pray: How to handle messages that we can't deliver immediately ? (e.g waiting for a component to come back online)
+- How to handle messages that we can't deliver immediately ? (e.g waiting for a component to come back online)
-- :pray: How to route messages in complex microservice architechture ? (i.e. one to one, one to many, custom grouping messaging)
+- How to route messages in complex microservice architecture ? (i.e. one to one, one to many, custom grouping)
-- :pray: How we handle network errors ? (i.e., reconnecting of various pieces)
+- How we handle network errors ? (i.e., reconnecting of various pieces)

 We created Zeronode on top of <a href="http://zeromq.org" target="_blank">zeromq</a> as to address <a href="http://zguide.zeromq.org/page:all#Why-We-Needed-ZeroMQ" target="_blank">these</a>
 and some more common problems that developers will face once building solid systems.